ashez73/f_approach/README.md

  - [x] Create a fully functionning solution,
  - [ ] Fix naming conventions,
  - [ ] Handle errors,
+ - [ ] Refactor database integration so it is more compact and DRY,
  - [ ] Introduce form-field validation,
  - [ ] Ensure database functionality with multiple users acesssing the base in different time.
  - [ ] Relatively low complexity of state management does not warrant usage of Redux, yet I might give it a go to show capabillity in doing so.